AliceO2Group/AliceO2/Detectors/MUON/MCH/Workflow/README.md

 `o2-mch-tracks-sink-workflow --outfile "tracks.out"`

-Take as input the list of tracks at vertex ([TrackAtVtxStruct](#track-extrapolation-to-vertex)), the list of MCH tracks ([TrackMCH](../../../../DataFormats/Detectors/MUON/MCH/include/DataFormatsMCH/TrackMCH.h)) and the list of associated clusters ([ClusterStruct](../Base/include/MCHBase/ClusterBlock.h)) of the current event with the data description "TRACKSATVERTEX", "TRACKS" and "TRACKCLUSTERS", respectively, and write them in the binary file `tracks.out` with the following format:
+Take as input the list of all tracks at vertex ([TrackAtVtxStruct](#track-extrapolation-to-vertex)) in the current time frame, the list of all MCH tracks ([TrackMCH](../../../../DataFormats/Detectors/MUON/MCH/include/DataFormatsMCH/TrackMCH.h)), the list of all associated clusters ([ClusterStruct](../Base/include/MCHBase/ClusterBlock.h)) and the list of ROF records pointing to the MCH tracks associated to each interaction, with the data description "TRACKSATVERTEX", "TRACKS", "TRACKCLUSTERS" and "TRACKROFS", respectively, and write them event-by-event in the binary file `tracks.out` with the following format for each event:

 * number of tracks at vertex (int)
 * number of MCH tracks (int)